 - The cardholder’s credit card was stolen or used without permission.

-When a chargeback is issued, the total amount of the chargeback is forcibly removed from WePay's bank account.
+When a chargeback is issued, the total amount of the chargeback is removed from WePay's bank account.
 In turn, the total amount of the chargeback is removed from your WePay account.
 The funds are removed from your available balance and held in reserve until the chargeback process is complete.
 The chargeback process is long and largely dependent on banks and issuers.

 Note: If you choose to challenge a chargeback, the process typically takes about 45 days from the date of the chargeback.

 If you have received a chargeback, you will receive an email notification from the credit card company.
 If the funds in your WePay account are insufficient to refund the payer, we debit the bank account on file.